 Breathing is how every cell in our body gets oxygen.
 This oxygen passes through the bloodstream.
 At the cellular level, this helps in ATP formation and thus energy production.
 Breathing is one of the most important involuntary actions.
 Many times, we are not even aware of our breathing pattern.
 We only start paying attention to it when we realize we are not getting “enough air”, constantly “out of breath” (AKA SOB), or having difficulty breathing.
 Consequently, this turns into a visit to a doctor or ER.
 In my previous article, I discussed COPD, which is one of the major disorders that makes people feel out of breath.
-Here, I want to discuss a few strategies to perform breathing exercise correctly.
+Here, I want to discuss a few strategies to perform breathing exercises correctly.

 Chronic Obstructive Pulmonary Disease (COPD) is a respiratory disorder that decreases the efficiency of air moving in and out of lungs.
 This causes difficulty in breathing.
 In COPD, the airway in the lung loses its normal shape and elasticity.
 COPD leads to many systemic problems as well.
 As per the COPD Foundation, COPD is an umbrella term that describes progressive lung diseases.
 It includes emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.
 Continue reading “Signs and symptoms of Chronic Obstructive Pulmonary Disease (COPD)”

 I want to write about ergonomics for healthcare professional not only because it is important to take care of our body, but it also plays a vital role in patients’ safety.
 Proper body positioning or ergonomics of healthcare professional is crucial to avoid injuries and to protect our patients.
 In addition, this allows us to assist our patients throughout the task to help them perform at their best.